jrmlhermitte/jrmlhermitte.github.io/_posts/2025-11-01-ai-agent-comparison-part-3.md

 experiment shows that learning to get the most out of any model delivers far greater returns, and that advantage compounds as models improve.

-In the end, progress came not from switching tools, but from refining how I worked with them.
+In the end, progress came not from switching tools, but from refining how the tools are utilized.

 > “Always assume today's AI is the worst you'll ever use.” - Ethan Mollick [^cointelligence]